linode/docs/docs/guides/applications/containers/using-buildah-oci-images/index.md

 - '[Computing for Geeks: How To Build OCI & Docker Container Images With Buildah](https://computingforgeeks.com/how-to-build-oci-docker-container-images-with-buildah/)'
 ---

-Buildah is an open-source containerization tool, capable of creating images from scratch or from Dockerfiles.
+Buildah is an open-source containerization tool, capable of creating images from scratch or from Dockerfiles and Containerfiles.
 And it follows the Open Container Initiative specifications, making Buildah images versatile and open.

 In this tutorial, learn more about Buildah and how to install and start using it.
-Find steps for creating containers using Dockerfiles and from scratch, and how to render those containers to images.
+Find steps for creating containers using script files and from scratch, and how to render those containers to images.

 ## Before You Begin